patadesanket/face-recognittion-/README.md

 <br>
 This repo is all about my daily progress in python and some small miniprojects based on  python
 <br>
-Till now I uploaded basic calculator ,further i will upload more mini projects
+Till now I uploaded basic calculator ,face detection ,further i will upload more mini projects